Toggle: English / Spanish

 Depending on the reason for the test, a needle biopsy may not be possible or recommended.

-The test is usually done to find the cause of male
+The test is most often done to find the cause of male

-when a suggests that there is abnormal sperm and other tests have not found the cause.
-In some cases, sperm obtained from a testicular biopsy can be used to fertilize a woman's egg in the lab, a process called in vitro fertilization.
+.
+It is done when a suggests that there is abnormal sperm and other tests have not found the cause.
+In some cases, sperm obtained from a testicular biopsy can be used to fertilize a woman's egg in the lab.
+This process is called in vitro fertilization.

 Sperm development appears normal.